gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 At GitLab, developers contribute new or updated documentation along with their code, but product managers and technical writers also have essential roles in the process.

+- **Developers**: Author/update documentation in the same MR as their code, and merge it by the feature freeze for the assigned milestone.
+Request technical writer assistance if needed.
-- **Product Managers** (PMs): in the issue for all new and updated features, PMs include specific documentation requirements for the developer, and, for new features, they also include feature descriptions and use cases.
+- **Product Managers** (PMs): In the issue for all new and enhanced features, confirm the documentation requirements, plus the mentioned feature description and use cases, which can be reused in docs.
 They can bring in a technical writer for discussion or help, and can be called upon themselves as a doc reviewer.
-- **Developers**: author documentation and merge it by the feature freeze, leaving time for a doc review performed by the cross-functional team's assigned technical writer.
-- **Technical Writers**: review PM requirements in issues, help developers with any questions throughout the authoring/editing process, and review all new and updated docs content before it's merged.
+- **Technical Writers**: review doc requirements in issues, track issues and MRs that contain docs changes, help with any questions throughout the authoring/editing process, and review all new and updated docs content after it's merged (unless a pre-merge review request is made).

-Any of the above roles, or others in the GitLab community, can author documentation improvements that are not associated with a new/changed feature, and must also typically assign such changes to a technical writer for review.
+Any of the above roles, or others in the GitLab community, can also author documentation improvements that are not associated with a new/changed feature.

 ## When documentation is required

 Documentation must be delivered whenever:

-- A new feature is shipped
+- A new or enhanced feature is shipped that impacts the user/admin experience
 - There are changes to the UI or API
 - A process, workflow, or previously documented feature is changed
 - A feature is deprecated or removed